OFDataCommittee/OFMLHackathon/doc/installation.rst

   make pyclient

-After following the above steps, the python client should be ready for use in any python program.
+After following the above steps, the python client is ready for use in any python program.

 .. code-block:: python